 Support Systems in Place

 First of all, it’s important to know you don’t have to deal with stress and anxiety alone.
-When anxiety and stress gets too overwhelming, it can have a very serious effect on your mental health.
-If you have an anxiety disorder, or feel your general mental health is being seriously affected by your worries, it is important to contact your university’s wellbeing team.
+When anxiety and stress get too overwhelming, it can have a very serious effect on your mental health.
+If you have an anxiety disorder or feel your general mental health is being seriously affected by your worries, it is important to contact your university’s wellbeing team.
 It is likely you will be able to find more information about your individual university and its support systems on their website.
-If you have a mental health condition I would recommend you make yourself known to the wellbeing team prior to starting University, as some will check up on you occasionally throughout your first semester so you don’t have to feel alone.
+If you have a mental health condition I would recommend you make yourself known to the well-being team prior to starting university, as some will check up on you occasionally throughout your first semester so you don’t have to feel alone.

 Managing Your Time

-You may not be a body building fanatic or a get up and go sort of person, but there is a strong link between exercise and good mental health.
+You may not be a bodybuilding fanatic or a get-up and go sort of person, but there is a strong link between exercise and good mental health.
 This doesn’t necessarily mean you have to make peace with your hatred for football or sweat it out at the gym though if that really isn’t your style.
 Most UK universities provide cheap gym membership and offer classes for activities such as yoga and circuits, some even have a pool if you like swimming!
-If you’re not keen on paying for membership, at some gyms you are able to pay for one off sessions.
+If you’re not keen on paying for a membership, at some gyms you are able to pay for one-off sessions.
 There are obviously ways you can exercise for free, such as going for a walk or run.
 This a great way to exercise and unwind after a stressful day and something you can do alone or with a friend.

 Simple Tips for when Stress Strikes